microsoft/code-with-engineering-playbook/code-reviews/pull-requests.md

 Start small, it is easier to create a small PR from the start than to break up a bigger one.

-These are some strategies to keep PRs small depending on the "cause" of the ineluctability:
+These are some strategies to keep PRs small depending on the "cause" of the inevitability:

 ### Minimum Working Components